quickfixgo/quickfix/CONTRIBUTING.md

 We welcome pull requests, bug fixes and issue reports.

+Please direct questions about using the library to the [Mailing List](https://groups.google.com/forum/#!forum/quickfixgo).

 Before proposing a large change, please discuss your change by raising an issue.

 ## Submitting Changes